technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 In this section we are going how Variadic Generics can be declared and used in various contexts.

-In all examples we are going to use the following types:
+In some examples we are going to use the following types:
 ```swift
 protocol P1 {
   var member: Any { get }